 Gatsby and Remix are both popular frameworks for building React websites.
 Gatsby is known for creating super-fast static websites with great SEO, while Remix is newer and focuses on server-side rendering with improved data loading.
 Both help developers build better websites, but they take different approaches to solving common web development challenges.

-Both Gatsby and Remix have high-quality documentation, with Gatsby's documentation being more comprehensive.
+Both Gatsby and Remix have high-quality documentation, with Gatsby's documentation being more extensive and comprehensive.

 1import React from 'react';